One of our DIFC clients is scammed by fraudulent e-mails

 - I clarified our Client’s comments and confirmed that Healy Consultants Group had only informed about the payment of the second instalment after the fraud had been discovered.
 For the avoidance of doubt, I recommended we agree a further course of action in writing by email.

 - Our Client sent an email to me requesting to set-up a meeting in their Dubai office.
 I counter proposed a meeting at our Dubai office, to which the Client does not respond.

 Healy Consultants legal safeguards

 - Healy Consultants Group’s IT team performed a comprehensive performance check and breach testing of the internal servers to re-confirm there were no security lapses on our end.

 - We also filed an e-complaint with i) Dubai e-crime police and ii) Spanish police regarding the breach and fraudulent emails and bank account.

-- In addition to the above, Healy Consultants Group PLC also informed i) DMCC (the location of Healy Consultants’ office) and ii) DIFC (the location of our Client’s office) about the fraud and filed a iii) Suspicious Transaction Report with the UAE Central Bank.
+- In addition to the above, Healy Consultants Group also informed i) DMCC (the location of Healy Consultants’ office) and ii) DIFC (the location of our Client’s office) about the fraud and filed a iii) Suspicious Transaction Report with the UAE Central Bank.

-- Having reported the chain of events to the authorities, Healy Consultants Group PLC had internal discussions about the fraud and additional security measures were put in place.
+- Having reported the chain of events to the authorities, Healy Consultants Group had internal discussions about the fraud and additional security measures were put in place.
 These included i) rechecking our internal server and further upgrading its security settings ii) holding a management team meeting in November 2021 to discuss the events and action points iii) reached out to cybersecurity firms to conduct an audit of our own internal procedures and policies and iv) a case study of the fraud was uploaded to protect staff and future Clients of such fraudulent activities.

-- Healy Consultants Group PLC continues to evolve and upgrade our systems against the increasing cybersecurity threat for e-commerce businesses.
+- Healy Consultants Group continues to evolve and upgrade our systems against the increasing cybersecurity threat for e-commerce businesses.